keunwoochoi/music4all_contrib/README.md

 - Genre: multi-label, 853 classes

 I used [`scikit-multilearn`](http://scikit.ml/api/skmultilearn.model_selection.iterative_stratification.html#module-skmultilearn.model_selection.iterative_stratification)
-for multi-label stratification and scikit-learn for single-label stratification.
+for multi-label stratification and scikit-learn (with some customization) for single-label stratification.

 ## Training-Testing Split

-I made two splits -- `split-all_labels` and `split-language_only`.
-Each has only one primary 80:20 split.
+Each folder has a single, primary 80:20 split.

+ - For tags and genres, use `split-all_labels`.
+When using this, the language distribution is also pretty well stratified, but there is an artist leakage and it may lead to inflate the languag evaluation.
+ - For language classification, use `split-language_only-artist_grouped`.
+If this is used for tag and genre classification, the evaluation of each class would be biased.
+ - Do not use `split-language_only-DO-NOT-USE-THIS` because it has an artist leakage.

 ### `split-all_labels`

 [Split is here (text files of the track indices)](split-all_labels/)

-This split is a stratification based on all the labels (language, tag, genre).
+This split is a stratification result based on all the labels (language, tag, genre).
 I merged all the labels (19541 + 853 + 46 = 20440) and performed stratification using scikit-multilearn.
 The result is as below (up to top 2000 labels only).
 See the distributions of training set (top) and testing set (bottom).